Best daily deals

 What about the JBL Flip 6 and JBL Charge 5?

-The JBL Charge 5 doesn’t reinvent the wheel but it’s a very good speaker nonetheless.
-Despite the shared cylindrical design, the Charge 5 is a completely different speaker from the Flip 5.
-The larger, heavier Charge 5 is meant to power a party and supplies up to 20 hours of playtime from a single charge.
+The JBL Charge 5 doesn’t reinvent the wheel, but it’s a good speaker nonetheless.
+Despite the shared cylindrical design, the Charge 5 is an entirely different speaker from the Flip 5.
+The more significant, heavier Charge 5 is meant to power a party and supply up to 20 hours of playtime from a single charge.
 It also serves as a battery pack to charge your portable devices.

-You may want to consider the Bose SoundLink Flex instead of the JBL Flip 5, since both have very similar frequency response and feature modern hardware like USB-C charging inputs.
-Unfortunately, neither speaker supports an aux input for wired playback, but you will get better battery life with the SoundLink Flex which lasts just shy of 12 hours.
+Consider the Bose SoundLink Flex instead of the JBL Flip 5 since both have very similar frequency response and feature modern hardware like USB-C charging inputs.
+Unfortunately, neither speaker supports an aux input for wired playback, but you will get better battery life with the SoundLink Flex, which lasts shy of 12 hours.

 Frequently asked questions about the JBL Flip 5

 This is a tricky question because it varies for everyone due to difficult-to-quantify variables from different hardware sending the audio signal via Bluetooth.
-In addition, there will be latency because it’s Bluetooth, so it also depends on what is an acceptable amount of latency for you.
+In addition, there will be latency because it’s Bluetooth, so it also depends on what an acceptable amount of latency is for you.
 Typically, 80 milliseconds or less is the best to aim for.
 Speakers supporting aptX — particularly aptX-LL (low-latency) ideally — will generally lend better results.
-One test appeared to favorably show the Sony XB40 at around 80 milliseconds, which supports SBC, AAC, and LDAC, and no aptX to be found, which illustrates how it’s hard to recommend hard and fast rules.
-With that said, JBL speakers seem to consistently have latency issues with YouTube over Bluetooth, but look for aptX Adaptive, aptX, and possibly, LDAC codecs and make sure you’ve got a good returns policy with whatever you end up purchasing, as your mileage will vary depending on your hardware.
+One test appeared to favorably show the Sony XB40 at around 80 milliseconds, which supports SBC, AAC, and LDAC, and no aptX to be found, illustrating how it’s hard to recommend hard and fast rules.
+With that said, JBL speakers seem to have latency issues with YouTube over Bluetooth consistently, but look for aptX Adaptive, aptX, and possibly LDAC codecs and make sure you’ve got a good returns policy with whatever you end up purchasing, as your mileage will vary depending on your hardware.

 You’re kind of stuck with whatever volume your JBL maxes out at.
 As for EQ apps, I’d suggest checking out this list by our sister site.

-Yes, although if you want to press any buttons you may want pick it up or put it horizontally.
+Yes, although if you want to press any buttons, you may want to pick it up or put it horizontally.

-It really depends on what you prioritize.
+It depends on what you prioritize.
 If it’s price, the Flip 5 is usually a bit cheaper.
 The battery life in actual use is pretty similar.
-The Flip 5 has USB-C charging, rather than the older, micro USB on the Boom 3.
-If it’s waterproofness and dustproofing, the Boom 3 has the edge with IP67 rating.
-The Boom 3 floats in water which might sway you.
-Neither is going to blow your mind with audiophile quality, but they’re both decently loud and so similar that it will come down to what you prioritize.
+The Flip 5 has USB-C charging, unlike the older micro-USB on the Boom 3.
+If it’s waterproof and dustproofing, the Boom 3 has the edge with an IP67 rating—the Boom 3 floats in water which might sway you.
+Neither will blow your mind with audiophile quality, but they’re both decently loud and so similar that it will come down to what you prioritize.

 There are a few differences between the JBL Flip 4 and JBL Flip 5.
-For one, the older model charges via microUSB while the Flip 5 uses USB-C. Both portable speakers let you connect to multiple JBL speakers, but the Flip 4 supports JBL Connect+, a legacy feature, while the Flip 5 can only connect to other JBL speakers that support PartyBoost.
-This is very limiting, but has its advantages: PartyBoost supports true stereo playback, while JBL Connect+ stereo mode struggled to maintain a connection between speakers.
+For one, the older model charges via micro-USB while the Flip 5 uses USB-C. Both portable speakers let you connect to multiple JBL speakers, but the Flip 4 supports JBL Connect+, a legacy feature, while the Flip 5 can only connect to other JBL speakers that support PartyBoost.
+This is very limiting but has advantages: PartyBoost supports true stereo playback, while JBL Connect+ stereo mode struggles to maintain a connection between speakers.
 Real-world battery performance has doubled from the Flip 4 to the Flip 5.
 The Flip 5 lacks a microphone, which the Flip 4 has for speakerphone calls.